Tyga: 2016–2017: Signing to GOOD Music and BitchImTheShit2

 On September 7, 2016, Kanye West, who, like Tyga, was in a relationship to a Kardashian at the time, announced that he had signed Tyga to his GOOD Music imprint, under the aegis of Def Jam Recordings.

 On July 17, 2017, it was announced that Tyga will join as a series regular in the third season of the VH1 slasher television series Scream.
 He starred in the role of Jamal Elliot.
 The season premiered on July 8, 2019.

 On July 21, 2017, Tyga released his fifth studio album, BitchImTheShit2, the sequel to his 2011 mixtape #BitchImTheShit.

-2018–present: Kyoto, commercial resurgence and Legendary
+2018–present: Kyoto, commercial resurgence, Legendary and NSFW

 On February 16, 2018, Tyga released his sixth studio album, Kyoto.
 The album was panned by critics and sold poorly, becoming his first album to fail to chart anywhere.